 What Lands in 1.0.0 Itself

-The 1.0.0 release itself includes a smaller set of changes than the full road to 1.0, but they are the right kind of finishing moves:
+The 1.0.0 release itself includes a smaller set of changes than the full road to 1.0:

 • Anthropic PDF document support through DSPy::Document, raw_chat, and Predict